 Here are a few more ingredients that Geller warns could be hiding in your detergents, fabric softeners, or stain removers:

-- Ethanolamines: One study found that this class of detergents and pH stabilizers caused asthma in otherwise healthy individuals.
+- Ethanolamines: One study2 found that this class of detergents and pH stabilizers caused asthma in otherwise healthy individuals.
 When listed on labels, they take the name of monoanolamine, diethanolamine, or triethanolamine.

-- Chlorine bleach: Used as a whitener and antimicrobial, chlorine bleach is an allergen that damages the skin, hair, fingernails, and eyes.
+- Chlorine bleach: Used as a whitener and antimicrobial, chlorine bleach is an allergen3 that damages the skin, hair, fingernails, and eyes.
 Look out for its main chemical compound, sodium hypochlorite.

-- Sodium borate: This enzyme stabilizer can cause short-term irritation and disrupt male reproductive hormones.
+- Sodium borate: This enzyme stabilizer can cause short-term irritation4 and disrupt male reproductive hormones.
 Related chemicals go by the name of borax, sodium tetraborate, or disodium tetraborate.

 Since U.S. law does not require companies to disclose all the ingredients in their cleaning products, a seemingly clean label can actually be hiding a product laden with chemicals.
 Demystify your laundry routine by consulting EWG's Clean Laundry Guide, which ranks hundreds of products on their health and environmental safety, and check out a few of these great eco-friendly and DIY options.